Agathe48/robot_mission_3/README.md

 The `update_positions_around_agent` method is used in the `update` method to update `left`, `right`, `up` and `down` boolean values of the agent's knowledge.

+The `update_knowledge_with_action` method is used in the `update` method to update the knowledge of the agent given the action it has performed on the previous step.
+For instance, if the agent has transformed a waste, `transformed_waste` will be set to the transformed created waste contained the `percepts` returned by the model.

 #### The GreenAgent

 The `GreenAgent` is a class inheriting from the class `CleaningAgent` presented above.
-It permits to code the specific behaviour of the green agent, mainly the `deliberate` method, which is not the same for all types of cleaning agents.
+It permits to code the specific behavior of the green agent, mainly the `deliberate` method, which is not the same for all types of cleaning agents.

 ##### The deliberate method